Nitrokey/nethsm-pkcs11/features.md

 | C_EncryptFinal  | :heavy_check_mark: | AES-CBC expects messages with a length multiple of 16 |

 ## Sign

+Mechanisms:

+- RSA-PKCS
+- RSA-PKCS-PSS: expects hashed value with MD5/SHA1/SHA224/SHA256/SHA384/SHA512 (set the correct one in CK_RSA_PKCS_PSS_PARAMS)
+- EDDSA
+- ECDSA
+- ECDSA-SHA1 (hashing done on the application server, NOT the NetHSM)
+- ECDSA-SHA224 (hashing done on the application server, NOT the NetHSM)
+- ECDSA-SHA256 (hashing done on the application server, NOT the NetHSM)
+- ECDSA-SHA384 (hashing done on the application server, NOT the NetHSM)
+- ECDSA-SHA512 (hashing done on the application server, NOT the NetHSM)

 | Feature             | Status             | Notes                   |
 | ------------------- | ------------------ | ----------------------- |